 The first time the inFlow is inserted, your doctor or their nurse should instruct you on how to use the Activator to urinate.
-When you get home, you should practice so you are comfortable with how to urinate this way.
+When you get home, you should practice so you are comfortable with how to urinate this way, but not more than once per hour.
 If you or your caregiver has any questions, you should contact your doctor or nurse.
-For more information, ask your doctor for a copy of The Guide for New Patients or download it from vesiflo.com/how\it\works.php
+For more information, ask your doctor for a copy of The Guide for New Patients or download it from vesiflo.com/how_it_works.php